-All 14 vets are registered APHA official veterinarians, licensed to perform TB testing, abortion and anthrax enquiries.
+All our vets are registered APHA official veterinarians, licensed to perform TB testing, abortion and anthrax enquiries.
 We also have the ability to issue licenses for export of stock and produce overseas.

 Since the introduction of pre-movement testing in 2007, and the obvious financial impact that comes with the extra testing, we have been charging all pre-movement tests as discounted visits with our hourly rates reduced by 20%

 The practice is heavily involved in herd health planning for all types and sizes of farms.
 Our health plans are regularly updated to conform the requirements outlined by the British Red Tractor Standards Scheme.
 They are designed to help carry out a meaningful assessment and analysis of the farm data, in order to put in place practical management and husbandry measures that benefits both the welfare of the stock and the productivity of the farm.
 An automatic reminder system enables us to help you stay in date with your plan and avoid those last minute panics to get it updated!

 07-11-2023 - Keir Hamilton BVM&S MRCVS